 In the early days, the park pond was twice the size it is now.
 There were swans living there, and canoes to rent.
 It is said that in the summer time, many a young person would rent a canoe and take their sweetheart for a ride.
 It is also said that many a young person received their first kiss or slap at the park pond.
 Walt and his brother Roy along with their friends would go skating at the pond in the winter.

-The bridge you are standing on was built by Hurtt Fabricating in two-thousand-and-fifteen.
+The bridge you are standing on was built by Hurtt Fabricating in 2015.
 It is designed to be reminiscent of the iron fence surrounding the Disneyland train station.

 Since its beginning, Ripley Square has been been used for carnivals, celebrations, picnics, or just a stroll in the cool evenings.
 It has always been here for Marceline.